Imago Security Practices and Policies

 Redundancy and Business Continuity

 One of the fundamental philosophies of cloud computing is the acknowledgment and assumption that computer resources will at some point fail.
-We have designed our systems and infrastructure with that in mind.
+Our data centers have designed systems and infrastructure with that in mind.

 • Distributed Grid Architecture.
 Imago Inc. services run on a distributed grid architecture.
 That means a server can fail without a noticeable impact on the system or our services.
 In fact, on any given week, multiple servers fail without our customers ever noticing it.
 The system has been designed knowing that server will eventually fail – we have implemented our infrastructure to account for that.